Metal is non-porous, so painting it is hard. So, can you use latex paint on metal?

 Related Read: How To Paint Concrete With Latex Paint?

-You can apply latex paint on metal doors.
-But, you must strip, clean, sand, and prime the door first.
+You can apply latex paint on metal doors but you must strip, clean, sand, and prime the metal door surface first.

 Metal doors are durable in terms of security but not in terms of design.
 As a result, metal doors struggle to retain their look and design after the first few years.
 So to revive the look, you can use latex paint on the door, but you need to prep the door first.